FAO-SID/GSNmap-TM/README.md

-# GSOCmap-Technical-Report
+# GSNmap-Technical-Manual
-This file contains the material of the GSOCmap v1.6 technical report.
+This file contains the material to produce the GSNmap layers required in Phase 1.